 And I guarantee that if Roger Stone weren't keeping a low profile at the moment, he'd come in there and slap Alex around for saying this kind of foolishness on air.

-So in this next clip, Alex talks a little bit about the current situation, a little bit vis-a-vis George Floyd.
+So in this next clip, Alex talks a little bit about the current situation a little bit, vis-a-vis George Floyd.

-Universal feelings about situations like these, and then also him starting to get in line with what I assume is going to be a lot of what the right wing has to say about this.
+And I think that you can kind of sense a lot of Alex's universal feelings about situations like these, and then also him starting to get in line with what I assume is going to be a lot of what the right wing has to say about this.

 That seems to be the angle of attack that you're seeing a bit more.